 TIP #5 Learn to Reverse Sear

 For years we have heard SEAR THE JUICES IN.
-Well, you can of course do what you want, but I have had much better results using the Reverse Sear Method which is essentially cooking the steak low and slow until it is about three quarters of the way done, then sear both sides using your sear burner or area of the grill with the hottest coals.
+Well, you can of course do what you want, but I have had much better results using the Reverse Sear Method which is essentially cooking the steak low and slow until it is about three quarters of the way done, then sear both sides using your sear burner or area of the grill with the hottest coals to give the meat a nice bark.
 Then remove from hot area and bring it up to temp.